Do Car Dealerships Offer Temporary Insurance?

 Use Your Existing Policy: Many insurers and states extend a grace period to new vehicles.
 You can buy a new vehicle, and your existing insurance policy covers that new vehicle for a certain length of time – anywhere between two days and 30 days.
 Generally, it’s best to contact your insurer before buying a new vehicle to verify coverage.
 Then, you should alert your insurer as soon as possible after purchasing the new vehicle to avoid a lapse in coverage.

-Buy Your Own Temporary, Short-Term Insurance: If you don’t have a current policy and don’t want to buy the dealership’s temporary insurance, then you could buy your own temporary insurance.
+Buy Your Own Temporary, Short-Term Insurance: If you don’t have a current policy and don’t want to buy the dealership’s temporary insurance, you could buy your own temporary insurance.
 You could buy a six-month insurance policy from a provider in your area, for example.
-Or, you could buy from an insurer that doesn’t charge a cancellation fee.
+Or, you could buy from an insurer that doesn’t charge a cancellation fee, like GEICO, Allstate, Progressive, or State Farm.
 You get the coverage you need to drive away from the dealership.
 Then, you can compare car insurance policies at your own pace.

-If you buy the car dealership’s insurance, then you’ll need to buy your own insurance eventually.
+If you buy the car dealership’s insurance, you’ll need to buy your own insurance eventually.
 It’s temporary car insurance that may only last 30 days.
-Start comparing quotes today to find the best long-term car insurance provider for your unique needs.
+Compare quotes today to find the best long-term car insurance provider for your unique needs.

 Final Word: Contact Your Insurer to Verify Coverage for New Vehicles